Journal Hoarding is Real and I Totally Get It

 4. Daily Events

 This is less of a journal to pour your thoughts and more of a ledger to jot down some happenings or insights of the day, no more than a couple of sentences.
 This allows one to look back and observe patterns over time.
-You can make it simple or pretty with my transparent daily stickers.

 5. Time Tracker